Red Light Cameras

 - Seminole Street at Central Avenue

 Information on paying or disputing your red light camera ticket can be found on the City of Windsor's Provincial Offences (POA) page.

 Frequently Asked Questions:

 Will I get a ticket for turning right at a light if I don't stop?

 Yes.
+Every driver must come to a full and complete stop for all red traffic lights, regardless of your direction.
+You need to stop at the stop line if it is marked on the pavement.
 Under the Highway Traffic Act, a vehicle is required to come to a complete stop when approaching a red light at a signalized intersection before proceeding.
 A vehicle may receive a red light running ticket if it does not come to a complete stop before proceeding.